ernbilen/EHEC-website/README.md

-# EHEC-website
+# EHEC

-The official repository for the EHEC website.
+## Welcome

+`ehealthecon.org` is the official website for Electronic Health Economics Colloquium (EHEC) which stores various information on the upcoming schedule, resources, and announcements.